BehnazMerikhi/Automatic-Framework/README.md

 # Automatic Data Clustering Framework #
+This code is shared for research use.

 Revision 1.0.

-It is an ongoing research and We only share this code for research use.
+It is an ongoing research and we keep the repository updated during the rest of the research.

 ## About ##